Model-Based-Data-Protection-Assessments/GDPR-Editor/Documentation.md

 The methods of the `DynamicChildren*` classes are recursively called on model load/save by the serialization module.

 #### Output Port Behavior Editor

+To define how connects through output ports are handled in the data flow analysis, the user can define the behavior of each output port using a custom language.
+This language has two main statements:

+-   `forward <input>(, <input>)*`: simply forwards all labels from the named input port.
+    Each input port gets a name that consists of all named edges connecting to that input port.
+Multiple edge labels are joined using `_`.
+-   `set <labelType>.<labelValue> = <expr>`: sets the existence of the label value of the specified type.
+    When the expression evaluates to `true`, the label value is set, otherwise it is not removed.
+    Inside the expression one can use the presence of labels from other inputs using `<input>.<labelType>.<labelValue>`.
+    Additionally, operators like `&&`, `||`, `!` and parentheses can be used.
+    `TRUE` and `FALSE` can be used as constants.

+Comments can be inserted by starting a line with `#` or `//`.
+To edit the behavior of an output port, the user can double-click the output port.
+This will open a popup where the current behavior definition is shown inside [monaco-editor](https://microsoft.github.io/monaco-editor/). monaco was chosen because it is used in Visual Studio Code and therefore has a lot of features and is well maintained.

+There is a tokenizer for the language defined in [monarch](https://microsoft.github.io/monaco-editor/monarch.html) that is designed to be used with monaco.
+This tokenizer is used for syntax highlighting.
+There is a monaco completion provider implemented that allows for auto-completion of keywords, inputs, label types/values and constants.

 #### Element Snapping